 Eating is the thing in Mekong Delta.
 Street eats establishments are more than ubiquitous and insanely affordable.
 Scrumptious bowls of bun mam, bun ca, bun moc (Vietnamese noodles with different broth textures and toppings), and fresh spring rolls with grilled freshwater fish.
 Simply mouthwatering.

-The next destination worthy to be on your Vietnam itinerary is Ho Chi Minh City.
-It's super easy and cheap to get to Ho Chi Minh City from provinces in the Mekong Delta.
-There are frequent buses go back and forth from the West Bus Station in Ho Chi Minh City to many provinces and cities connecting the southwest of Vietnam.
+The next destination worthy of being on your Vietnam itinerary is Ho Chi Minh City.
+It’s super easy and cheap to get to Ho Chi Minh City from provinces in the Mekong Delta.
+There are frequent buses that go back and forth from the West Bus Station in Ho Chi Minh City to many provinces and cities connecting the southwest of Vietnam.

 Ho Chi Minh City is the land of friendly and open-minded migrants.
-That is not to say the land has no history or indigenous people, quite the opposite in fact.
-But the immigrant proportion is big because it is a land of great potentials, of robust developments and countless opportunities.
+That is not to say the land has no history or indigenous people, quite the opposite, in fact.
+But the immigrant proportion is big because it is a land of great potential, of robust developments, and countless opportunities.

 Ho Chi Minh City

 Arriving in Ho Chi Minh City, you’ll be drawn to the fast pace of life and the strong entrepreneurship spirits here, as showcased in busy streets, frequent gridlocks regardless of the time and weather, and numerous up-all-night restaurants and businesses.
 In addition to being a widely known street food paradise, Ho Chi Minh City caters to all international cravings with gourmet restaurants across its multiple districts.